 Toby also contends with the new status of his romantic life this season.
 Having moved in with crime reporter Tia Tremblay (Melanie Scrofano, BEING ERICA), he treads a fine line between being too open about his work and holding back, while Tia begins to look into his mysterious past.
 And Toby’s best friend, Oz Bey (Ennis Esmer), steps away from hospital administration and the world of EMS to take care of people in new ways – as the owner of popular gastropub Pasazade.

 A select team in the FBI take on bizarre and perplexing missing person cases.

-Taye Diggs stars as Terry Seagrave, a homicide detective who is dealing with his wife's terminal illness.
+Taye Diggs stars as Terry English, a homicide detective who is dealing with his wife's terminal illness.
 For Terry, being a cop is his one chance to live right and "do good," and the job keeps him focused and off the sadness that preoccupies his thoughts.
-Canadian actress Kathleen Robertson will portray Hildy Mulligan, Terry's partner, who is described as self-assured and sexy without knowing it.
+Canadian actress Kathleen Robertson portrays Hildy Mulligan, Terry's partner, who is described as self-assured and sexy without knowing it.
 She's divorced with a young daughter and a fearless detective who is keenly aware that her partner is grappling with a difficult situation.